avezsk/Clock/README.md

 # Clock
-this is my first project which i am uploading on git hub
+this is my first project which i am uploading on git hub  demo